 Fig. 2.
 Geological map of the island (Modified from Torres et al., 1998).
 The red crosses indicate the location of the magnetotelluric stations.
-(For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)

 The island of Fogo is located on the southern arm of the U-shaped archipelago.
-Fogo is the fourth largest island in Cape Verde with a surface area of 476 km, culminating at 2829 m a.s.l. at Pico do Fogo which represents the highest elevation in the archipelago.
+Fogo is the fourth largest island in Cape Verde with a surface area of 476 km2, culminating at 2829 m a.s.l. at Pico do Fogo which represents the highest elevation in the archipelago.
 The island is formed by a major conical and asymmetrical Quaternary strato-volcano (Fig. 2).
 The morphological asymmetry is mainly the result of the dominant north-easterly trade winds.
 Most precipitation falls on the windward flank and thus the slopes are steeper and the radial stream network more incised (Martínez-Moreno et al., 2016).
 The north littoral is also characterized by taller sea cliffs as a result of more intense wave abrasion produced by the dominant wave regime.